MicrosoftEdge/WebAppsDocs/en-US/win10/CreateHWA.md

 7. **Add Camera Capture**
 	* Just copy and paste the JavaScript code for Camera Capture directly into the JS editor of the Codepen
 		* Note: It's best to view the raw code when copying
-	* Next go back into the Appx Manifest and enable the Webcam capability for the app
 	* A button to invoke the cameraCapture() function was already present in HTML, so go ahead, click it and take a pic

 	<br>